zivnadel/expenses-app/README.md

 You can simply visit the app in the gh-pages website: https://zivnadel.github.io/expenses-app/

-Or, you can download and install the app, to run in locally:
+Or, you can download and install the app, to run it locally:

 ### Install Dependencies
 ```